networkop/tkng/content/cni/_index.md

 The CNI plugin then does all of the required interface plumbing and IP allocation and returns back (prints to stdout) the resulting [data structure](https://github.com/containernetworking/cni/blob/master/SPEC.md#result).
 In the case of plugin chaining, all this information (original inputs + result) gets passed to all plugins along the chain.

 Despite its design simplicity, unless you have something else that takes care of establishing end-to-end reachability (e.g. cloud controller), a CNI binary must be accompanied by a long-running stateful daemon/agent.
 This daemon usually runs in the root network namespace and manages the Node's network stack between CNI binary invocations -- at the very least it adds and removes static routes as Nodes are added to or removed from the cluster.
-Its operation is not dictated by any standard and the only requirement is to established Pod-to-Pod reachability.
+Its operation is not dictated by any standard and the only requirement is to establish Pod-to-Pod reachability.

 {{% notice note %}}
 In reality, this daemon does a lot more than just manage reachability and may include a kube-proxy replacement, Kubernetes controller, IPAM etc.